Victor-Miron/How_high/README.md

 1. **Raw_Database.py**: Initializes the database structure required for storing F1 data.

-2. **Create_Drivers_data_table.py**: Creates and cleans the drivers data table.
-This is one method for handling driver data.
+2. **Drivers_data.py**: Creates and cleans the drivers data table using join.

-3. **Drivers_Data_Using_Join_method.py**: An alternative, faster method for creating and cleaning the drivers data table using joins.

-4. **Create_Constructor_data_table.py**: Creates and cleans the constructor data table.
-This is one method for handling constructor data.

-5. **Constructors_Data_Using_Join_method.py**: An alternative, faster method for creating and cleaning the constructor data table using joins.
+3. **Constructor_Data.py**: Creates and cleans the constructor data table using join.

-6. **Convert_Drivers_data_to_sql.py**: Transforms and loads driver data into the SQL database for further analysis.
+4. **Convert_Drivers_data_to_sql.py**: Transforms and loads driver data into the SQL database for further analysis.

-7. **Convert_Constructor_data_to_sql.py**: Transforms and loads constructor data into the SQL database for further analysis.
+5. **Convert_Constructor_data_to_sql.py**: Transforms and loads constructor data into the SQL database for further analysis.

-8. **Data_handling_demo_in_python.py**: Demonstrates data manipulation techniques in Python.
-Also available as a Jupyter Notebook for interactive exploration.
+6. **Data_handling_demo.ipynb**: Demonstrates data manipulation techniques in Python.
+Also, available as a Jupyter Notebook for interactive exploration.

 ## Directory Structure